Egon Schiele: Death and the Maiden: Plot

-Egon Schiele is a university student living in artistic poverty in pre-WWI Vienna with his younger sister whom he cares for with funds sent from Prague by a rich uncle.
+Egon Schiele is a university student living in artistic poverty in pre-WWI Vienna with his younger sister Gerti, whom he cares for with funds sent from Prague by a rich uncle.
 Unknown to his uncle, Egon has stopped going to university in order to dedicate himself to his drawing of fine art and his execution of related oil paintings.
 He has a particular interest in executing figure studies of young women, even of teen-age years, in his nude figure studies.
-He sells some of his drawings and paintings for modest sums which along with his stipend from his uncle allow him to somehow survive in Vienna with his sister.
+He sells some of his drawings and paintings for modest sums which, along with his stipend from his uncle, allow him to somehow survive in Vienna with his sister.

 As Egon's art works begin to circulate, he eventually meets with Gustav Klimt who has established himself as one of Vienna's leading artists.
-Klimt is impressed by Egon's work and offers to purchase some of his art work even though Egon declines stating that money is not his principal object in creating art.
+Klimt is impressed by Egon's work and offers to purchase some of his art work even though Egon declines, stating that money is not his principal object in creating art.
 When one of Klimt's models shows up during his interview with Egon, Klimt notices that Egon is taken with the aesthetics of the female model and offers her to Egon for possible drawing and painting sessions.
-Egon is pleased with the offer and Klimt then also offers to trade some of his drawings for some of Egon's drawings since Egon would not sell them, and the two artists appear to have found common ground for an exchange.
+Egon is pleased with the offer and Klimt then also offers to trade some of his drawings for some of Egon's drawings since Egon would not sell them.
+The two artists appear to have found common ground for an exchange.

-When Klimt's model arrives at Egon's studio for modeling, the two quickly form a relationship and romance aside from their mutual interest in art.
-Egon's sister becomes perplexed when Egon stops drawing her due to his newly found interest in Klimt's model, and his sister decides to write a letter to her uncle to explain the arrival of this unwanted rival.
-When the uncle writes back to Egon, he writes to say that he is now withdrawing his monthly stipend from Egon and recommends that Egon mend his unconventional ways and return to a more conventional moral lifestyle.
-Meanwhile, news has reached the local police that Egon's drawings have been reviewed in police complaints filled out by local residents that he has been using under-aged girls as models for explicit nude drawings and oil paintings.
+When Klimt's model Walburga "Wally" Neuzil arrives at Egon's studio for modeling, the two quickly form a romantic relationship aside from their mutual interest in art.
+Egon's sister Gerti becomes perplexed when Egon stops drawing her due to his newly found interest in Klimt's model, and his sister decides to write a letter to her uncle to explain the arrival of this unwanted female rival.
+When the uncle writes back to Egon, he writes to say that he is now withdrawing his monthly stipend from Egon and recommends that Egon mend his unconventional ways and return to a more socially acceptable moral lifestyle.
+Meanwhile, news has reached the local police that Egon's drawings have been reviewed in police complaints filled out by local residents; they assert that he has been using under-aged girls as models for explicit nude drawings and oil paintings.
 Egon is summoned to court for a hearing to investigate the allegations made against him.